UK school building

 Understanding Academies and Multi-Academy Trusts (MATs)

-This is where things feel very different from the US system.
+Here’s where things feel very different from the US system.
 An academy gets its funding directly from the central government, not the LA.
 This gives them significant autonomy.
+For example, an academy might have slightly different term dates or a unique focus on specific subjects not offered by a council-run school.
+This direct control means a MAT can create a consistent educational philosophy across all its schools.

 Expert Tip: When researching a school, find out if it’s part of a Multi-Academy Trust.
 Look up the MAT’s website to understand its ethos and performance across all its schools.
 A strong MAT can elevate a good school to a great one, but a poorly managed one can be a red flag.